viperproject/gobra-book/src/loops-invariant.md

 # Loop Invariants

-An _invariant_ is an assertion that is preserved by the loop across iterations.
+A _loop invariant_ is an assertion that is preserved by the loop across iterations.

-> Gobra checks that the invariant holds
+ Gobra checks that the invariant holds
-> 1. before the first iteration after performing the initialization statement
+ 1. before the first iteration after performing the initialization statement
-> 2. after every iteration
+ 2. after every iteration

 <!-- If the loop is exited early with a `break` or `return` statement, the invariant may not hold. -->